ryanoglesby08/the-eod-machine/README.md

 -------------------------
 - ~~Show error for author if left empty on submit~~
 - ~~Preserve contents and author if submit fails~~
-- Acceptance Testing
+- Acceptance/functional UI Testing?
 - ~~Allow multiple content entries for each category in a single submit~~
 - ~~Better automation of deployment~~
 - ~~Support multiple/customizable teams and locations~~
 - ~~Support customizable categories per team~~
-- Show timeline of eod delivery times on create/edit team page
+- ~~Show timeline of eod delivery times on create/edit team page~~
 - ~~Use FactoryGirl~~
 - ~~Better validation/input for EOD time~~
 - Allow an arbitrary number of Team Locations